fragosti/blog/src/posts/how-this-blog-is-made.md

 ```

 That `.mode-dark` CSS class is the default class used by [tailwindcss-dark-mode](https://github.com/ChanceArthur/tailwindcss-dark-mode), but how does that class get added to your `<html>` element?
 That is entirely up to you.
-In my case, I went ahead and implemented it in [[Stimulus]].
+In my case, I went ahead and implemented it in Stimulus.
 The controller is a simple class that allows you to toggle dark mode on and off.
 It also persists the state to `localStorage`, so that you can maintain the same mode across sessions.

 ```js
 import { Controller } from 'stimulus'